HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/data analysis/2022-11-22-The-processing-method-for-ill-conditioned-SCM-in-`fitgmdist`-`mahal`-and-`mvnrnd`.md

 ---
-title: The processing methods for ill-conditioned SCM in MATLAB `fitgimdist`, `mahal` and `mvnrnd` functions in case of extremely small sample
+title: The Processing Methods for Ill-conditioned SCM in MATLAB `fitgimdist`, `mahal` and `mvnrnd` Functions in Extremely Small-Sample Cases
-date: 2022-11-22 19:27:21 +0800
 categories:
  - MATLAB
  - Mathematics